Heroin Addiction in Veterans

 It’s important for veterans who are struggling with opioid or heroin addiction to understand that they’re not alone.
 Loved ones can begin to help by offering their support and making themselves available to listen without judgment.

 It’s often helpful to research rehab and treatment options before speaking with a loved one.
 This will make it easier to offer suggestions when the opportunity arises.
-Veterans have the ability to seek free substance abuse treatment through the Department of Veteran’s Affairs (VA) health care system.
+Veterans have the ability to seek free substance abuse treatment through the Department of Veteran’s Affairs (VA) health care system using VA benefits.
 If they prefer, they may also explore other alternatives like non-profit or private treatment centers.

 It’s important to encourage treatment without being too pushy.
 Remember that veterans may find it difficult to confront their problems with substance abuse.
 They’re likely to worry about the social stigma and feel concerned about their privacy.
 Many veterans also feel like admitting they have a problem is a sign of weakness.
 All of these concerns will need to be addressed before a veteran can feel comfortable seeking the help they need.